 6. Is “outclass” used in academic contexts?

-Yes, it can describe students, presentations, or ideas that clearly surpass others in quality or depth.
+Yes.
+It can describe students, presentations, or ideas that clearly surpass others in depth, clarity, or results.

 7. Can teams or groups be described as “outclassed”?

-Yes, especially in sports or competitions, teams can be outclassed by stronger opponents.
+Yes, especially in sports and competitions, where one team can be outclassed by a stronger opponent.

 Explore more O words